 role in its efforts to fulfill the Great Commission, facilitating

 thelifelong trans/formation of faith.

 During this course, we will explore:

-As a result, students will take away both an enrichedtheoretical understanding of the churchÃ¢â‚¬â„¢s ministry with children as well as enhanced practical skills for ministering to and with children.
+As a result, students will take away both an enrichedtheoretical understanding of the church’s educational ministry as well asenhanced practical skills for teaching and learning within the faith community.

 - Teacher: Rhonda Pittman Gingrich